 Proponents of daith piercing believe that it can permanently ease and improve anxiety.
 However, there is currently no formalized research or clinical trials to prove that daith piercings do in fact alleviate anxiety.
 Western medicine attributes any anxiety reducing effects of daith piercing to be explained by a release of endorphins, enhanced blood circulation, or a decrease in muscle tension.

-Other theorists hypothesize that the placebo effect is at play, meaning that daith piercing might alleviate anxiety because individuals simply believe it to do so.
-Despite this fact, research has shown that acupuncture to treat migraines and anxiety is more effective than the placebo effect.
+Other theorists hypothesize that perhaps a placebo effect is at play, meaning that daith piercing might alleviate anxiety because individuals simply believe it to do so.
+Despite this, research has shown that acupuncture to treat migraines and anxiety is more effective than the placebo effect.
 The means of piercing is somewhat similar to acupuncture, so if daith piercing is successful, it is likely because the same mechanisms are at play.